Best Headsets for Zoom Calls 2026: 7 Picks for All-Day Calls

 It connects via a USB-C dongle or Bluetooth, and battery life is strong at around 35 hours.
 The ANC is basic but functional.
 If you take fewer than 10 hours of calls per week and want something that works well without spending a fortune, this is the one.

 The XM5s are not built specifically for calls, but Sony improved the microphone significantly over the XM4 generation.
-In our testing, voice clarity was good in quiet environments and acceptable in moderately noisy ones.
+Across the reviews we analyzed, voice clarity was good in quiet environments and acceptable in moderately noisy ones.
 Where these headphones truly shine is ANC and comfort — the cushioning is excellent and they weigh only 250 grams.

 The caveat is that without a boom mic, they struggle more with background noise rejection compared to our top pick.
 If your home office is quiet and you want one headphone that works for both music and calls, these are a strong choice.
 If you work in a noisy environment, stick with a boom mic headset.